 The Hash-Join operation has two ancestors, the Hash operation and the Hash Join between the crew and the people operation.

 The Hash operation has one ancestor, the Seq Scan of titles.
 Since we are looking for cardinality issues, and the HASH operator does not affect it, we can skip the hash and continue with the Seq Scan parsing.
-Since the Seq Scan has the filter key inside it, when we parse this operation, going to split it into two logical operations (part of the parsingMethod of Seq Scan in Figure 19).
+Since the Seq Scan has the filter key inside it, when we parse this operation, the parser is going to split it into two logical operations (part of the parsingMethod of Seq Scan in Figure 19).
 This later will allow us to better understand the query.

 Seq Scan* on titles which represents the titles after the filter, and it will instead of the Seq Scan in the ancestor hierarchy.